 Dates are especially rich in vitamins B6, A, and K. These help in bone development and improve eye health.
 The fiber in dates enhances intestinal health.
 It also prevents dangerous ailments like stomach and colon cancers.
 Other minerals like calcium, iron, potassium, protein, manganese, magnesium, phosphorus, copper, and sulfur aid in the overall body functioning.
 They improve the metabolism and immunity as well.
 Folate is good for pregnancy.
 Thiamin (nervous system), niacin (cholesterol levels), and riboflavin (energy production) are the other vitamins the fruit is rich in.

-Benefits Of Dates
+Health Benefits Of Dates

-1. Relieve Constipation
+1. Dates For Constipation

 As per a study, the date pulp extract stimulates the gastrointestinal transit activity and can aid in treating constipation (1).
 The pulp of the fruit achieves this by correcting the mineral content deregulation that occurs during constipation.
 The fibers in dates were also found to prevent cancers of the digestive system.